EunahYang/eunahyang.github.io/_pages/about.md

 Currently, I'm a research assistance at Samsung Medical Center (SMC), working with [Prof. Kwangsun Ray Yoo](https://scholar.google.com/citations?user=Y6ogPgMAAAAJ&hl=ko).
 I use brain MRIs to quantify? brain networks and .

-Before this, I received my M.S. in Dept. of Bio and Brain Engineering at KAIST (Korea Advanced Institute of Science and Technology), under the supervision of [Prof. Yong Jeong](https://scholar.google.com/citations?user=zsVfg6sAAAAJ&hl=ko).
-My dissertation focused on a mixed-pathological approach to Parkinson's disease heterogeneity.
-Using DTI and amyloid PET, I investigated cognitive and neuropsychiatric burdens that affect patients beyond motor deficits.
-Check out the 'Research/' section.
+Before this, I received my M.S. in Dept. of Bio and Brain Engineering at KAIST, under the supervision of [Prof. Yong Jeong](https://scholar.google.com/citations?user=zsVfg6sAAAAJ&hl=ko).
+My [project](https://eunahyang.github.io/projects/1_project/) explored Parkinson's disease heterogeneity from a mixed-pathological perspective, focusing on the cognitive and neuropsychiatric burdens beyond motor deficits.
+Earlier, I studied in GIST and recieved a B.S. in Life Sceince.